Bombardier Transportation: 2010s: Global operations and decline

 The transportation division's financial woes continued into the 2010s, reflecting a broader trend within the company.
 Bombardier's aviation division racked up billions of dollars in debt developing the CSeries airliner and the Global 7000 business jet.

 Between 2012 and 2015, the company announced the closure of several plants including the former Waggonfabrik Talbot plant in Germany, and a factory in Australia, and a facility in Hungary was nationalized.

 In the same period, Bombardier agreed to several potentially lucrative, but risky contracts to build R179 cars for the New York City Subway, the Fleet of the Future for San Francisco's Bay Area Rapid Transit, Flexity streetcars for Toronto, Aventra EMUs for the London Overground and Twindexx EMUs for Switzerland's SBB.
 Each of these contracts was valued between $600 million and $1.8 billion, but each called for highly specialized, one-of-kind equipment, and many also included late-delivery penalties.
 Deliveries of each would be delayed, beset by software issues, and reliability problems once trains were placed in service.

 Under increasingly dire financial pressure, Bombardier Inc. announced in May 2015 that it planned to split or spin-off Bombardier Transportation as a separate publicly traded company, while retaining control as the majority owner.
 The sale would generate money needed to continue the financing of the troubled CSeries jet, and Transportation division managers said the independence would allow them to better compete with a growing Chinese presence in the European market.
 An IPO was planned for late 2015.

 However, before the IPO could be floated, the Caisse de dépôt et placement du Québec (CDPQ) stepped in and agreed to give Bombardier a US$1.5 billion infusion of cash.
 In exchange CDPQ, a crown corporation which manages pension and insurance plans, would receive a 30% stake in the company.
 The deal was structured as a bond/equity hybrid, with shares returned to CDPQ dependent on the financial performance of the company.

-Over the next few years, Bombardier worked to correct issues with the cars it agreed to build in the earlier half of the decade, and simplify production though more selective bidding, greater standardization and centralized procurement.
+Over the next few years, Bombardier worked to correct issues with the cars it agreed to build in the earlier half of the decade, and simplify production through more selective bidding, greater standardization and centralized procurement.
 It also planned to layoff thousands of workers in Germany.
 However, the penalties the company was hit with for late deliveries wiped out many of the divisions profits.
 By 2018, Bombardier slipped to become the 3rd largest rail-equipment manufacturer in the Western World and fourth globally, eclipsed by CRRC, Siemens and Alstom.

 Between mid-2018 and late-2019, Bombardier started selling off many of its commercial aviation assets, notably selling the CSeries to Airbus.
 This left the company as a manufacturer of rail vehicles and business jets.